sherbetic/TESMT/gameinformation/gamecontrols.md

 ## Keybinds:

-Z to interact with NPCS, continue dialogue
+Z to interact with NPCS, continue said dialogue
 X to disclose dialogue
 C to crawl
 SHIFT to run